What does the law say?

 All property factors must apply to the Scottish Ministers for entry onto the register, provide a list of all properties and all common land which they factor and must renew their registration every 3 years.
 Any factor operating without registration will be committing an offence.
 Calvay HA is registered and our Property Factor Registered Number is PF000331.

-2) The Code of Conduct
+2) The Written Statement of Service

 This sets out the minimum standards of practice for property factors in Scotland and requires property factors to provide owners with a written statement of all services.
 This is to ensure that homeowners are protected and clear about the property factors responsibilities and their own responsibilities:-